TI-Tokyo/riak-docs-fork/content/riak/kv/2.0.0/configuring/reference.md

 <code>erlang.max_ports</code>
 </td>
 <td>
-he number of concurrent ports/sockets.
+The number of concurrent ports/sockets.
 The valid range is 1024 to 134217727
 </td>
 <td>